 Check out this video!

 Review the requirements.

-Review the Academies and Cohorts available to determine if ONE of these will meet your academic and career needs.
+Read the overviews and purposes of our Academies and Cohorts to determine if ONE of these will meet your academic and career needs.

 In addition to the application the student must meet the following requirements: